Estimated reading time: 1 minute

 The final step of submitting your annual return requires that you either submit a Financial Accountability Supplement (“FAS”) or Annual Financial Statements (“AFS”).
 This selection will depend on whether your company requires a financial audit or not.

 Companies that do not require an audit will need to capture a FAS.
-This is a short questionnaire to determine who is responsible for the accounting records, financial statements and other roles within the company.
-It will request the names and ID/registration numbers of the people/companies who are responsible, and in the case of an independent review, the reviewer’s profession number.
+This is a short questionnaire to determine who is responsible for the accounting records, financial statements, and other roles within the company.
+It will request the names and ID/registration numbers of the people/companies who are responsible, and in the case of an independent review, the reviewer’s professional number.

 When submitting a FAS the company will not need to submit its AFS to CIPC, however, it is required to keep signed and approved copies of your AFS as part of your company’s records.